Conditions: General Information

 The Condition.Pack class provides the GetOrCreate method, which registers a condition definition under the name of the class property.
 Later, you can retrieve the condition through this property by using the GetPack method.

-You can combine conditions by using AND, OR, and NOT C# operators to dynamically create and register new conditions.
+You can combine conditions by using logical AND, OR, and NOT C# operators to dynamically create and register new conditions.

-Uses of Conditions
+Use of Conditions

 You can use conditions in the following ways:

-• To hide a field, disable the field, or make the field required depending on a condition.
 You do this while configuring the state of the field in the screen configuration.
-For details, see Configuration of a Field State.
+For details, see Field States: General Information.